Ryan Jeffers Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The 6.9 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.
+- The pitching staff for the Nationals has a collective 7.2 K/9, the worst in MLB.

-- The Nationals have a 4.50 team ERA that ranks 17th across all MLB pitching staffs.
+- The Nationals' 4.30 team ERA ranks 15th among all league pitching staffs.

-- The Nationals rank 16th in baseball in home runs given up (22 total, 1.2 per game).
+- The Nationals rank 17th in baseball in home runs allowed (24 total, 1.2 per game).

-- Williams gets the start for the Nationals, his fourth of the season.
-He is 1-1 with a 3.52 ERA and nine strikeouts in 15 1/3 innings pitched.
+- The Nationals will send Corbin (1-2) out for his fifth start of the season.
+He is 1-2 with a 6.30 ERA and 13 strikeouts in 20 2/3 innings pitched.

-- The righty's last time out was on Friday against the Cleveland Guardians, when he tossed five innings, surrendering one earned run while allowing four hits.
+- His most recent time out was on Sunday against the Cleveland Guardians, when the left-hander threw six innings, surrendering two earned runs while allowing five hits.

-- The 30-year-old has put up an ERA of 3.52, with 5.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.